Dr. Alexander Bigazzi Wins Wall Legacy Award for Inclusive, Sustainable Transport Design

-Metro Vancouver can safely integrate most new electric-powered mobility devices, study finds
+Study finds Vancouver can integrate new electric-powered mobility

 Originally published by UBC Media Relations Love them or hate them, new mobility devices like e-bikes are here to stay.
-In one of the first large-scale studies to measure the real-world usage of these devices, UBC transportation researchers found that most other road users are comfortable sharing cycling lanes and off-street paths with these new […]
+In one of the first large-scale studies to measure the real-world usage of these devices, UBC transportation researchers found that most other road users are comfortable sharing cycling lanes and off-street paths with these new modes of transport—despite some misperceptions of how fast these devices are actually going.
+Take electric bikes, currently enjoying a boom in Metro Vancouver and other cities.
+“Many people like electric bikes but others worry that they travel at high speeds, although in reality they don’t – […]

-UBC Civil professor partners with Saanich on first ever e-bike rebate program
+UBC Civil prof. partners with Saanich on e-bike rebate program

 Professor Alex Bigazzi has partnered with the District of Saanich to launch the first local rebate program in BC for residents purchasing new electrically assisted bicycles (e-bikes).
-By assisting residents who wish to switch to electric mobility, this rebate program aims to reduce local greenhouse gas (GHG) emissions and increase awareness of the economic and health benefits […]
+By assisting residents who wish to switch to electric mobility, this rebate program aims to reduce local greenhouse gas (GHG) emissions and increase awareness of the economic and health benefits of e-bikes.
+Estimated to save between 1,000-2,000 tonnes of GHG emissions, the pilot program aims to cut community emissions by half by 2030.
+Providing up to $1,600 in rebates, the program is designed to be equitable and accessible to everyone regardless of income level.
+Dr. Bigazzi […]

 Alex Bigazzi promoted to associate professor with tenure

 Dr. Alex Bigazzi, a faculty member in the UBC Department of Civil Engineering and the School of Community and Regional Planning, has received tenure and been promoted to Associate Professor.
-Tenureship recognizes exceptional faculty members for their distinguished scholarship, dedication to teaching and mentorship, and exemplary service to the University in helping achieve its vision […]
+Tenureship recognizes exceptional faculty members for their distinguished scholarship, dedication to teaching and mentorship, and exemplary service to the University in helping achieve its vision as a globally influential institution.
+In so doing, Dr. Bigazzi is “helping create an exceptional learning environment that fosters global citizenship, promotes the values of a civil and sustainable society, and supports outstanding research,” said UBC President and Vice-Chancellor Santa J. Ono in a statement.
+Dr. Bigazzi’s research […]

-Dr. Alex Bigazzi highlights that Vancouver’s car sharing landscape is safe and healthy despite the departure of car2go
+Dr. Bigazzi: Vancouver’s car sharing landscape is safe and healthy

-Professor Alex Bigazzi speaks with CBC regarding proposed Rapid Transit Lines in Metro Vancouver
+Professor Alex Bigazzi speaks on proposed Rapid Transit Lines

 Professor Alex Bigazzi spoke with CBC on the $9.4B 4-track rapid transit line in Metro Vancouver, proposed by former B.C. premier Mike Harcourt.
 Recently, both Vancouver city council and the Metro Vancouver Mayors’ Council have voted to endorse a rapid transit extension to the University of British Columbia.
-The project would bring rapid transit from the VCC-Clark station to […]
+The project would bring rapid transit from the VCC-Clark station to Arbutus Street, with thecost is expected to run roughly $7 billion.
+However, former B.C.
+Premier Mike Harcourt thinks this plan is not enough of a push for long-term plans, and the city needs to think bigger.
+His pitch is to build a rapid transit line all the way […]

-UBC Civil Staff and Faculty Team Represents at This Years’ Vancouver Sun Run
+UBC Civil Staff and Faculty Team Competes in Vancouver Sun Run

 Congrats to the Department of Civil Engineering Sun Run Team for completing the 2019 Vancouver Sun Run!
-This years CIVIL Sun Run Team included (left to right): Professor Bernard Laval, Professor Terje Haukaas, Diego Pastor Bartoli, Professor Alex Bigazzi, Jade Koide, Professor Carlos Molina Hutt, Shannon Remillong, Chris Gorczynski, and Daniela Hajdukovic (not pictured) Despite […]
+This years CIVIL Sun Run Team included (left to right): Professor Bernard Laval, Professor Terje Haukaas, Diego Pastor Bartoli, Professor Alex Bigazzi, Jade Koide, Professor Carlos Molina Hutt, Shannon Remillong, Chris Gorczynski, and Daniela Hajdukovic (not pictured) Despite some team members having to run through an unprecedented hail storm, the CIVIL Team, which included both staff and faculty, all completed the run within 1 hour 17 minutes.
+The Vancouver Sun Run is Canada’s largest 10K road race.
+Run through a beautiful scenic course that […]

 Call for Participants: Road User Interactions Survey

-Professor Alex Bigazzi Challenges the Concept of “Ideological War on Transportation” In Vancouver
+Professor Alex Bigazzi Speaks on Transit Efficiency In Vancouver

 According to a study on global traffic patterns , Vancouver has the 203rd worst traffic in the world.
 In an effort to solve the congestion issue in city, Vancouver Mayoral candidate Wai Young proposed to remove separate bike lanes and demolish the Georgia and Dunsmuir viaducts if she gets elected.
-But are these infrastructures really the ones […]
+But are these infrastructures really the ones to blame?
+Vancouver Magazine invited UBC Civil Engineering and Community and Regional Planning Professor Alex Bigazzi to the conversation on transportation.
+Bigazzi disagrees with Wai Young’s argument and suggests that population growth has a bigger impact on congestion.
+On the same note, Bigazzi is not optimistic about the city’s […]

-Civil engineering professor uses UBC electric-assist velomobile pilot to study new patterns in transportation
+Civil engineering professor studies new patterns in transportation

 Road pricing in Vancouver